ALL Metrics

 Study design

-This qualitative study will employ a phenomenological design to explore medication adherence among elderly patients receiving healthcare services in a selected hospital in the Waterberg district.
+This qualitative study will employ a descriptive phenomenological design to explore medication adherence among elderly patients receiving healthcare services in a selected hospital in the Waterberg district.
 This design enables an in-depth understanding of the experiences and perceptions of medication adherence among elderly patients.
+This approach allows for capturing the essence of lived experiences without adding interpretation, aligning with the way they describe their perceptions.

 Population